AdobeDocs/experience-platform.en/help/destinations/catalog/launch-extensions/overview.md

 A [tag extension](../../../tags/home.md#extensions) is a package of code that enhances the functionality of a website or mobile app.
 This could include sending raw event data to a destination like [Google Analytics](/help/destinations/catalog/analytics/google-universal-analytics.md) but they can also serve other functions.

 It is important to differentiate between tag and event forwarding extensions.
 The extensions surfaced in the Platform destinations user interface are *tag extensions*.
-Read about the [difference between tags and event forwarding](/help/tags/ui/event-forwarding/overview.md#differences-between-event-forwarding-and-tags).
+Refer to the overview on event forwarding for more information on the [differences between tags and event forwarding](/help/tags/ui/event-forwarding/overview.md#differences-between-event-forwarding-and-tags).